-Domestic Assault Attorney in Columbia, MO
+Domestic Assault Lawyer in Columbia, MO

 The State of Missouri considers any act of violence or pattern of physical abuse to be domestic assault.
 Domestic assault can be a misdemeanor or felony offense, imposing extensive prison time and hefty fines if convicted.
 Domestic assault charges only apply between persons who share a special relationship, which must be established before a prosecutor will press charges.